 Setting Up a Marijuana Business: The Basics

-Not too long ago, the term "marijuana business" applied to the illegal cultivation and distribution of a strictly black market drug.
-While it remains illegal under federal law and many state laws, a growing number of states allow for the medical use of marijuana and a minority of states (plus the District of Columbia) have legalized its recreational use.
-Each jurisdiction that allows some form of legal marijuana consumption has its own unique regulations, while the federal government has taken a mostly "hands-off" approach to state marijuana laws.
+Marijuana remains illegal under federal law.
+Yet, a growing number of states allow for the medical use of marijuana.
+A minority of states have also legalized its recreational use.
+Each jurisdiction with a form of legal marijuana has its own unique regulations.
+The federal government has taken a general "hands-off" approach to state marijuana laws.

-The legal marijuana (or cannabis) industry has grown exponentially since California first legalized the herb for medical use in 1996.
-In fact, combined marijuana retail and wholesale sales reached $2.7 billion in 2014, according to the ArcView Group, a marijuana business investment, and research firm.
-The legal marijuana industry offers numerous opportunities for entrepreneurs willing to wade through a complex and ever-changing web of laws and regulations.
+The legal marijuana industry has grown since California legalized medicinal use in 1996.
+In fact, the U.S. legal cannabis industry was expected to generate $32 billion in 2022.
+The legal marijuana industry offers many opportunities for entrepreneurs.
+But cannabis entrepreneurs must be willing to wade through complex laws and regulations.

 Types of Marijuana Businesses